 Also included in the suite is a work with a single beaded black square.
 This work is in solidarity with #BlackLivesMatter and the protests that emerged across the United States (and globally) in response to the brutal murder of George Floyd who was handcuffed and asphyxiated by a police officer, along with 3 other officers on May 25th in Minneapolis, Minnesota.
 People protested en masse for weeks for George Floyd (and many other murdered Black men and women), despite the high risk of contracting Covid-19, to unite and come together to fight another global pandemic – racism.

-The COVID-19 series is available for exhibition or purchase as a complete set of original mixed media works only.
+The COVID-19 series is complete at 19 works.
+It is available for exhibition or purchase as a complete set of original mixed media works only.
+Contact the artist directly.